martian-a/j-grid/README.markdown

-Griddy
+J-Grid
 ======

-A Ruby on Rails based BarCamp grid planning system.
+A Java-based digital schedule application, derived from Griddy (https://github.com/geeksoflondon/grid4rails).

 License
 -------

-Griddy is licensed under the Affero General Public License v3.0.
+J-Grid is licensed under the Affero General Public License v3.0.

 This program is free software: you can redistribute it and/or modify it under the terms of the Affero General Public License as published by the Free